thilinah/thilinah.github.io/_posts/2015-10-05-aws-dynamodb.markdown

 ---
 layout: post
-title: Getting Started with AWS Dynamo DB with PHP
+title: Getting Started with AWS Dynamo DB and PHP
 description: A Quick Getting Started Guide to AWS Dynamo DB with PHP
 ---